Sector & service specialists

 Food and Drink

 Food and drink is the largest manufacturing sector in the EU with a turnover of €1.1 trillion, employing 4.6 million people.
-In half of the EU’s 27 Member States, the food and drink industry is the biggest manufacturing employer.
-FoodDrinkEurope is the dominant Brussels trade association representing the sector.
+In half of the EU’s 27 member states, it is the biggest manufacturing employer.
+FoodDrinkEurope is the dominant Brussels trade association, and the sector is highly regulated.
+Despite its scale, no food and drink company appears in the top 50 corporate Brussels spenders – the sector is dominated by SMEs, with relatively few large multinational spenders.

 Specialist Law firms